Leaderboard

 5 points

-Some weather history in southern lower Michigan 1990: A spell of record warm weather continues across Lower Michigan with temperatures in the 70s.
+15. Some weather history in southern lower Michigan 1990: A spell of record warm weather continues across Lower Michigan with temperatures in the 70s.
 Lansing hits 74 degrees during a string of four straight days in the 70s.
 1993: The Superstorm of 1993 dumps three to four feet of snow across the Appalachians and draws down record-cold arctic air across Lower Michigan.
 High temperatures struggle to reach the lower 20s with gusty winds making it feel even colder.
 2017, a clipper brought widespread 1 to 2 inches of snow accumulation to SE Michigan.
 With the easterly wind off of Lake Erie, lake enhancement led to a small area of 3 to 6 inches in the Detroit Metro area.
 Thousands of area residents were still without power during this event due to the record March 8th wind storm a few days prior.
 1990, the overnight temperature dropped to only 59 degrees in Flint, which is the record maximum low temperature for the day.
 This was also the second day in a string of four days (March 12-15) that record maximum low temperatures were set.
 Across the USA 1953, An F4 tornado cut an 18-mile path through Haskell and Knox counties in Texas.
 17 people were killed, and an eight-block area of Knox City was leveled.
 1990,Thunderstorms produced severe weather from northwest Texas to Wisconsin, Iowa, and Nebraska during the day and into the night.
 Severe thunderstorms spawned 59 tornadoes, including twenty-six strong or violent tornadoes, and there were about two hundred reports of large hail or damaging winds.
 There were forty-eight tornadoes in Kansas, Nebraska, and Iowa, and some of the tornadoes in those three states were the strongest of record for so early in the season, and for so far northwest in the United States.
 The most powerful tornado of the day was one that tore through the central Kansas community of Hesston.
 The F5 tornado killed two persons, injured sixty others, and caused 22 million dollars in damage along its 67-mile path.
 The tornado had a lifespan of two hours.
-Another tornado tracked 124 miles across southeastern Nebraska, injuring eight persons and causing more than five million dollars in damage during its three-hour lifespan.5 points
+Another tornado tracked 124 miles across southeastern Nebraska, injuring eight persons and causing more than five million dollars in damage during its three-hour lifespan.

 5 points